KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## Build of the application

-* Download this repo and open the "Sample Scene" file or clone this repo from Unity;
+* Download this repo and open the "Sample Scene" file;

 * Click on `File -> Build Settings` and from the open window switch platform clicking on `Android` and then `Switch Platform`;